 The waterfall can easily be reached from the town of La Fortuna, near Arenal Volcano National Park.
 From the trailhead, you’ll walk down hundreds of well-kept stairs to reach the flume.
 La Fortuna Waterfall is a very popular place to visit, so make sure to arrive early if you want to miss the crowds.
 Once again, you can swim at this waterfall, so bring a swimsuit.

-You’ll have to pay $18 USD per person in order to enter.
+You’ll have to pay $18 USD per person in order to enter, and all proceeds are contributed to local conservation efforts.

 Best Waterfalls Near San José, Costa Rica